SamuelEarl/starter-kit-docker-vue-node-neo4j/README.md

 # How to properly install NPM packages when developing with Docker
 Whenever you need to install NPM packages, you should do it inside your Docker container.
 This will ensure that the packages that are being installed are the correct versions that the OS in your Docker container needs in order to run properly.

 Access the container that has the Node app inside.
 (See the instructions under "Setup your project" on how to do that.)
-Make sure that you are in your project root (where your `package.json` file is located) before you install any packages.
+Make sure that you are in the `/usr/src/app` directory (where your `package.json` file is located) before you install any packages inside your Docker container.
+If you need to run `npm install` to restore the `node_modules` directory, then you would run that command in this directory too.

-After you have installed the packages in your Docker container, you may have to stop and restart your Docker container so that the packages will be recognized by your app.
-For example, `Ctrl` + `C` (to stop the container) followed by `make dev` (to restart the container).
+After you have installed the packages in your Docker container, you may have to stop and restart your Docker containers so that the packages will be recognized by your app.
+You would press `Ctrl` + `C` in your terminal (to stop the containers), then enter `make dev` (to start the containers again).

 # Troubleshooting: `ERROR: Pool overlaps with other one on this address space`